Texas Instrument BAII PLUS Tutorial

 Note: Most often the display is set to 2 places, which is especially convenient when working with dollars and percentages.
 However, often 4 places are used when dealing with the interest rates and rates of return that are entered as decimals.

 For more information about the Texas Instrument BAII PLUS see the full PDF guide.

-Upon request the testing center has the below calculators available for student use as well:
+Upon request the Rawls Testing Center has the below calculators available for student use as well: